autoloadnextpost/auto-load-next-post/readme.txt

 * Added: Alternative post navigation lookup for some theme frameworks.
 * Fixed: Issue with History.js already been loaded when previewing in the customizer.
 * Fixed: Issue with Google Analytics returning the full URL... sometimes.
+* Enhanced: Browser back button now scrolls to the top of the previous post if any.
+Thanks to @lex111
 * Enhanced: Detect if Auto Load Next Post parameters exist.
 * Enhanced: Added attributes to identify which post is the initial post both on the post divider and the article.
 * Enhanced: Hidden the post divider completely.
 Inline styling is used instead for better compatibility with themes.